EleanorKahn/WP-Personal-Website/README.md

 ![alt text](https://github.com/EleanorKahn/WP-Personal-Website/blob/development/project-screenshots/3D41E67B-D5CC-4A97-A88F-F994E07A6AB3_1_201_a.jpeg)

 #### Notes

+#### Extra Files
 There were some additional files that I included that I might otherwise have left out if I were more experieced with either custom themes or the WP/React integration.
+This enabled me to troubleshoot with others more effectively.

+#### Forms
+I decided to utilize Reactstrap components for my form (even though it's an extremely simple form) specifically because I wanted to gain additional experience inspecting the cascade to override some of the Reactstrap/Bootstrap components' built in styles with vanilla CSS.
+This method has given me a better understanding of both Bootstrap under the hood and the CSS cascade.

+My favorite article on forms in React: https://daveceddia.com/react-forms/